• Home

 Training Services

-Academic Integrity and Reference Management– Training equips researchers with referencing, citation and use of electronic reference management software skills.
+1. Reference Management-referencing, citation and use of electronic reference management software Mendeley and discipline specific citation styles.

-Publishing in Reputable Journals– participants will attain skills and knowledge on key considerations when selecting the right journal and publisher, differentiating predatory journals, and Open Access routes to getting research output more visible and citable.
+1. Publishing in reputable journals– selecting a book publisher and selecting a journal, differentiating predatory, accredited journals, and Open Access routes to getting research output more visible and citable.

 E-Thesis